regina-hong/BlessedRegina/README.md

 # BlessedRegina
 Hebrew Bible Tanakh Ancient Hebrew Audio by Verse KJV Strong BDB Dictionary Analysis Big Data YouTube

-Please check "Projects" tab to participate.
+Please check "Projects" tab to see the progress.

-Last update 07092018
+Last update 10132018

 For the database to work, you'll need to install INC/Database07092018.zip file on MySQL.